On exploring the potential of quantum auto-encoder for learning quantum systems: Introduction

-To conquer aforementioned issues, here we revisit QAE from its spectral properties and explore its applications with potential quantum advantages.
-More precisely, we exhibit that the compressed state of QAE living in the latent space contains sufficient spectral information of the input $N$-qubit state $\rho$.
-This means that when $\rho$ is \textit{low-rank}, the spectral information of $\rho$ can be efficiently acquired via applying quantum tomography \cite{nielsen2010quantum} to the \textit{compressed state} in $O(poly(N))$ runtime.
-Recall that numerous tasks in quantum computation, quantum information, and quantum sensing can be recast to capture the spectral information of the given state.
-Based on this understanding, we devise \textit{three QAE-based learning protocols} to separately address the low-rank state fidelity estimation \cite{miszczak2009sub}, the quantum Gibbs state preparation \cite{brandao2017quantum,poulin2009sampling}, and the quantum metrology tasks \cite{brandao2017quantum,poulin2009sampling}.
-Remarkably, the efficacy to acquire spectral information of QAE allows us to solve these tasks with computational advantages.
-The main contributions of our study are summarized as follows.
+To conquer aforementioned issues, here we revisit QAE from its spectral properties and explore its potentials in learning quantum systems \cite{gebhart2023learning,dunjko2022quantum}, as the prerequisite to use quantum techniques to benefit various fields such as spectroscopy, chemistry, and material sciences.
+This exploration also aligns with the recent perspective in the quantum computing community, suggesting that quantum machine learning has the potential to significantly accelerate quantum data analysis compared to classical methods \cite{cerezo2022challenges,huang2022quantum}.
+To do so, we exhibit that the compressed state of QAE living in the latent space conveys sufficient spectral information of the input $N$-qubit state $\rho$.
+This means that when $\rho$ is \textit{low-rank}, the spectral information of $\rho$ can be efficiently acquired via applying quantum tomography \cite{nielsen2010quantum} to the \textit{compressed state} in polynomial runtime with $N$.
+This result hints a number of applications of QAE in learning quantum systems, because numerous tasks in this field can be recast to capture the spectral information of the given state.
+Based on this understanding, we devise three QAE-based learning protocols, i.e., QAE-based fidelity estimator (Section \ref{sec:QAE-fide}), QAE-based quantum Fisher information estimator (Section \ref{sec:QFI-est}), and QAE-based Gibbs state solver (Section \ref{sec:QAE-gibbs}), to address three classically computational hard problems in learning quantum systems, i.e., low-rank state fidelity estimation \cite{miszczak2009sub}, quantum Fisher information estimation \cite{petz2011introduction}, and quantum Gibbs state preparation \cite{brandao2017quantum,poulin2009sampling}, respectively.
+Our study highlights the importance of utilizing the idea generated from the classical machine learning community to tackle hard problems in quantum science, which could have an impact on both computer science and quantum physics.